Lee-W/learning/Python/readme.md

 #Python
 #DESCRIPTION
 Some examples written in Python 3.
+There might be more than one example in single file.
+You can simply comment some code to try the examples.

 #USAGE
 ```